Juan Donoso Cortés: Entry into politics and journalism

-Cortés married Teresa née Carrasco in 1830, however their marriage lasted only five years with the death of Teresa after the birth of their only child, Maria.
+Cortés married Teresa Carrasco in 1830, however their marriage lasted only five years with the death of Teresa after the birth of their only child, Maria.
 It was also at this time that Juan Donoso entered politics along with his brother-in-law.
 He entered politics as an ardent liberal under the influence of Manuel José Quintana.
 After the death of King Ferdinand VII, Donoso, along with most of Spain's liberals, backed the late king's fourth wife, Maria Christina, and her claim to the throne of Spain.
 They were opposed by Ferdinand's clerical and conservative brother Carlos, and his conservative supporters who were known as Carlists.
 In 1832, Donoso wrote a memorandum to King Ferdinand defending female succession as being in line with the king's Pragmatic Sanction of 1830.
 For his efforts, the new queen regent would appoint Donoso to a position in the Secretariat of State.

 The death of King Ferdinand in 1833 precipitated the First Carlist War.
 Donoso protested the massacre of friars by anti-clerical liberals in Madrid in July 1834 in a memo to Maria Christina.

 Donoso's views began to shift after the 1836 rising at La Granja, where soldiers in the royal palace forced Maria Cristina to reinstitute the liberal Constitution of 1812.
 At this time Donoso was appointed as a cabinet secretary and elected to the Cortes as a member of the liberal Moderate Party, which represented bourgeois interests and supported a constitutional monarchy.
 At this time he gave a series of lectures for the party, A Defense of Representative Government, where he lauded representative government and rationalism, but at the same time defended dictatorship as sometimes being a necessary evil.